 Your best bet is to find an authentic brand of packaged peppers in the international food aisle.
 Amazon even sells these dried ancho chile peppers online.

-Note: The freshest dried peppers should flex a little without breaking or crumbling.
+Note: The freshest dried peppers should bend without breaking or crumbling.
 Always remove the seeds before cooking.

 What to serve with red enchiladas?